tib/swift-org-website/documentation/server/guides/packaging.md

 To start the server service, use the `docker compose up server` command.

-To start all the services at once, simply use `docker compose up`
+To start all services at once, use `docker compose up`.
+To build all images without starting the services, run `docker compose build`.

 ## Summary